+Electricity

-Electricity Repair Category 2 Notes The electrical system appears to have been updated and rewired in the more recent past however no test certification is available.
-It was noted that the electrical system to the garage is of an older pattern with exposed junction works noted.
+Repair Category 2 Notes The electrical system appears of considerable age with mixed era switchgear and fuseboards noted.
+No recent testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IFT regulations.

 Gas

-Repair Category N/A
+Repair Category N/A Notes

-Notes

-Water, plumbing and bathroom fittings Repair Category 2 Notes Significant leakage/staining/overflow was noted to the galvanised tank which is of an older pattern.
-Further checks and repairs will be necessary as appropriate.
-Further updating could be considered to personal preference.
+Water, plumbing and bathroom fittings

+Repair Category 2 Notes Fittings appear of considerable age.
+Further upgrading could be considered to personal preference.
+No significant defects were noted.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes The heating system appears of an older pattern.
-No service records could be made available.
-Further checks and remedial works will be necessary as appropriate.
-Radiators were noted to be of an older pattern.
-We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
+Heating and hot water Repair Category 2 Notes Very limited heating was available to the property at present.
+Further upgrading will be necessary as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the